inodb/ino.bio/content/blog/cbioportal/gsoc-mentor-summit-2019.md

 project](https://github.com/cBioPortal/GSoC/wiki/Google-Summer-of-Code-2019-Wrap-up#project-5-etl-pipeline-development-for-tcga-data-from-gdc-portal)
 was a first time collaboration between our group and the GDC team.
 This is a great way to involve more people in the open source process.
-I believe the academic world and open source have much to learn from each other.
-Another thing mentioned was that open source should probably part of the curriculum.
+I believe the academic world can learn a lot from the open source world.
+Open source development for instance often starts out in the open.
+There is a movement in the academic world to be more open, but it is usually only at time of publication.
+Somebody mentioned during the session that open source should probably be part of the curriculum.
 I did my undergrad in computer science and can't remember any course that talked about open source and the process around contributing code.
 It might be different today but if not that should really change.
 [Software carpentry](https://software-carpentry.org/) is a great resource for educating scientists on this.
 For next year's GSoC I'd like to try and involve more scientists.
 Another thing that [Egon](https://twitter.com/egonwillighagen) mentioned is that PhD students often list travel grants on their CV so having submitted a successful GSoC organization application is definitely something one can include there as well.
 Other ways to get academic credit for GSoC would be to publish papers on the work.
 We have successfully published on e.g.  the [CPTAC integration in cBioPortal](https://www.mcponline.org/content/18/9/1893.abstract) and the [G2S webservice](https://academic.oup.com/bioinformatics/article/34/11/1949/4827683).
 Another approach for open source tools is to list all contributors on the